Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Green's Matrices

 \section{Green's Matrices}

-In this section we summarise the theory of Green's matrices for a general family of boundary value problems for the diagonal elliptic PDE systems.
-It is the foundation of the subsequent developments.
-For the convenience of exposition we focus only on $3 \times 3$ elliptic systems, although the general theory applies to $N \times M$ elliptic systems for arbitrary $N,M \geq 2$.
+In this section we summarise the theory of Green's matrices for a general family of boundary value problems for the diagonal elliptic systems.
+It is the foundation of the subsequent developments in the paper.
+For the convenience of exposition we focus only on the $(3 \times 3)$ elliptic systems, although the general theory applies to $N \times M$ systems for arbitrary $N,M \geq 2$.